 Step 1: Go to your Zentail Settings > FTP Servers, and create a New FTP Server by adding a unique Label to identify the server, its IP address, your username and password, and the correct protocol for your server (FTPS or SFTP).
 Click "Submit" to save your changes.

-Select the correct FTP Server that you've created in the Step 1 as the source for your import.
+From the drop-down that appears, select the correct FTP Server that you've created in the Step 1 as the source for your import.
 Add the full path to the file on that server to the Filename field.

 Note: At this point you can run the report or schedule it to run repeatedly.
 To schedule the report, open the Advanced Options and check the option "Schedule this report".
 Use the scheduling tool that appears to set up your desired cadence, such as daily, weekly, or monthly.